STREAM

 - STREAM integrates multiple subjects, helping students develop analytical skills and innovative thinking.

-- It teaches students to approach challenges from different angels and find creative solutions.
+- It teaches students to approach challenges from different angles and find creative solutions.

 - The inclusion of Visual Arts, as well as Language Arts, fosters creativity, storytelling, and communication.